Christian Toscano

 RubyLSP

-On the other hand, Ruby LSP takes a different route, making use of RBS for hints and syntax suggestions.
-RBS proves to be a more accurate and comprehensive type system compared to YARD.
-Ruby LSP is designed to be more extendible and customizable, offering the possibility to create third party extensions to make it work with RSpec ruby-lsp-rspec and ruby-lsp-rails for Rails syntax suggestions.
+On the other hand, Ruby LSP is backed by a big Ruby player such as Shopify.
+Ruby LSP is also designed to be more extendible and customizable, offering the possibility to create third party extensions to make it work with RSpec ruby-lsp-rspec and ruby-lsp-rails for Rails syntax suggestions.

 Limits of Ruby LSP